Travel & conservation company, since 1991

 Tanda Tula, Timbavati Private Nature Reserve

-Tanda Tula consists of two exclusive tented camps that are both located in the heart of the Timbavati Game Reserve, which is part of the Greater Kruger National Park.
-I have come to experience this area on numerous occasions over the years and have particularly fond memories from a few days of luxury that I spent at Tanda Tula with my wife.
-As if bush breakfasts and a passionate team weren’t enough, spending a night in a starbed – sleeping high up on a wooden platform while being serenaded by lions, hyenas, Verreaux’s eagle owls and ground hornbills – features high on my list of incredible experiences that I have had in Africa.
-Their field camp is also one of the unique experiences found in the Kruger area, and Janine is always bragging of her time spent on foot with wild dogs and hyenas, as well as the exclusive glamping experience she enjoyed there.
+Tanda Tula consists of an exclusive lodge and a seasonal tented camp in the heart of the Timbavati Game Reserve, part of the Greater Kruger.
+Spending a night in a starbed rising your safari – sleeping high up on a wooden platform while being serenaded by lions, hyenas, Verreaux’s eagle owls and ground hornbills – features high on my list of incredible experiences that I have had in Africa.
+Their field camp is also one of the unique experiences found in the Greater Kruger area – an authentic glamping experience.

 Light up your life at Tanda Tula’s Field Camp ©Tanda Tula